-52 wilc.stat
+wilc.stat 63

+a matrix or a data frame.
+Each row of data must correspond to a variable (e.g., data a gene), and each column to a sample (i.e. an observation). a numeric vector of length ncol (data) containing the class labels of the samcl ples.
+In the two class paired case, cl can also be a matrix with ncol (data) rows and 2 columns.
+For details on how cl should be specified, see ?sam. gene.names a character vector of length nrow (data) containing the names of the genes.
 R.fold a numeric value.
-If the fold change of a gene is smaller than or equal to R.fold, or larger than or equal to $1/R.fold$ , respectively, then this gene will be excluded from the SAM analysis.
-The expression score $d$ of excluded genes is set to NA.
-By default, R.fold is set to 1 such that all genes are included in the SAM analysis.
+If the fold change of a gene is smaller than or equal to R. fold, or larger than or equal to 1/R.fold, respectively, then this gene will be excluded from the SAM analysis.
+The expression score d of excluded genes is set to NA.
+By default, R. fold is set to 1 such that all genes are included in the SAM analysis.
 Setting R.fold to 0 or a negative value will avoid the computation of the fold change.
-The fold change is only computed in the two-class unpaired case use.dm if TRUE, the fold change is computed by 2 to the power of the difference between the mean $\log 2$ intensities of the two groups, i.e. 2 to the power of the numerator of the test statistic.
-If FALSE, the fold change is determined by computing 2 to the power of data (if R.unlog = TRUE) and then calculating the ratio of the mean intensity in the group coded by 1 to the mean intensity in the group coded by 0.
-The latter is the default, as this definition of the fold change is used in Tusher et al. (2001) R.unlog if TRUE, the anti-log of data will be used in the computation of the fold change.
+The fold change is only computed in the two-class unpaired case. use.dm if TRUE, the fold change is computed by 2 to the power of the difference between the mean log2 intensities of the two groups, i.e. 2 to the power of the numerator of the test statistic.
+If FALSE, the fold change is determined by computing 2 to the power of data (if R. unlog = TRUE) and then calculating the ratio of the mean intensity in the group coded by 1 to the mean intensity in the group coded by 0.
+The latter is the default, as this definition of the fold change is used in Tusher et al. (2001). if TRUE, the anti-log of data will be used in the computation of the fold R.unlog change.
 Otherwise, data is used.
-This transformation should be done if data is log2-transformed.
-(In a SAM analysis, it is highly recommended to use log2-transformed expression data.)
-Ignored if use.dm = TRUE na.replace if TRUE, missing values will be removed by the genewise/rowwise statistic specified by na.method.
+This transformation should be done if data is log2-tranformed.
+(In a SAM analysis, it is highly recommended to use log2transformed expression data.)
+Ignored if use.dm = TRUE. if TRUE, missing values will be removed by the genewise/rowwise statistic specna.replace ified by na.method.
 If a gene has less than 2 non-missing values, this gene will be excluded from further analysis.
 If na.replace = FALSE, all genes with one or more missing values will be excluded from further analysis.
-The expression score $d$ of excluded genes is set to NA na.method a character string naming the statistic with which missing values will be replaced if na.replace=TRUE.
-Must be either "mean" (default) or median approx50 if TRUE, the null distribution will be approximated by the standard normal distribution.
+The expression score d of excluded genes is set to NA. a character string naming the statistic with which missing values will be replaced na.method if na.replace=TRUE.
+Must be either "mean" (default) or median. if TRUE, the null distribution will be approximated by the standard normal disapprox50 tribution.
 Otherwise, the exact null distribution is computed.
-This argument will automatically be set to FALSE if there are less than $50$ samples in each of the groups ties.method either "min" (default), "random", or "max".
-If "random", the ranks of ties are randomly assigned.
+This argument will automatically be set to FALSE if there are less than 50 samples in each of the groups. either "min" (default), "random", or "max".
+If "random", the ranks of ties.method ties are randomly assigned.
 If "min" or "max", the ranks of ties are set to the minimum or maximum rank, respectively.
 For details, see the help of rank.
 If use.row = TRUE, ties.method = "max" will be used.
-For the handling of Zeros, see Details use.row if TRUE, rowWilcoxon is used to compute the Wilcoxon rank statistics rand numeric value.
-If specified, i.e. not ${\tt NA}$ , the random number generator will be set into a reproducible state
+For the handling of Zeros, see Details. if TRUE, rowWilcoxon is used to compute the Wilcoxon rank statistics. use.row numeric value.
+If specified, i.e. not NA, the random number generator will be rand set into a reproducible state.